 - A museum full of historical treasures

-- The astonishing library and abbey church
+- The lovely library and abbey church

 - The northern bastion with its own panorama view